Skip to main content

 cargo build --release --bin iris-inference

-Test the iris-inference example
+4. Test the inference:

 ./target/release/iris-inference '{"sepal_length": 7.0, "sepal_width": 3.2, "petal_length": 4.7, "petal_width": 1.4}'